FTSE futures rise as sterling slumps on UK election upset - For more see the European equities LiveMarkets blog

-LONDON, June 9 Live coverage of European markets now available on cpurl://apps.cp./cms/?pageId=livemarkets
+LONDON, June 9 (Reuters) - Live coverage of European markets now available on cpurl://apps.cp./cms/?pageId=livemarkets

 Summary: